ManasaDevadas/CNN/README.md

 ## Technologies Used
+- Python - 3.11
-- Tensorflow - version 1.0
+- Tensorflow - version 2.17.0
-- Pandas - version 2.0
+- Pandas - version 2.2.3
-- Numpy - version 3.0
+- Numpy - version 1.26.4
+- Matplotlib - version 3.9.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@ManasaDevadas] - feel free to contact me!

 <!-- Optional -->